githubtraining/managing-merge-conflicts/responses/05_first-commit-success.md

 ### :keyboard: Activity: Resolve the conflict

 {% if preferences.gitTool == 'cli' %}
+1. Make sure master is up to date by checking out to `master`, and typing `git pull`.
-1. Resolve the conflicts locally by checking out to this branch and repeating your previous steps.
+1. Resolve the conflicts locally by checking out to the `add-education` branch, merging `master`, and repeating your previous steps.
 {% elsif preferences.gitTool == 'desktop' %}
+1. Get any new changes by clicking **Fetch origin**.
-1. Resolve the conflicts locally by checking out to this branch and repeating your previous steps.
+1. Resolve the conflicts locally by checking out to the `add-education` branch, merging `master`, and repeating your previous steps.
 {% else %}
 1. In the "This branch has conflicts that must be resolved" section of the pull request, click **Resolve conflicts**.
 {% endif %}